jonasW3F/automatic_rewards_casher/rewards-sender/README.md

 ## Tips & Tricks

-- To send funds on Kusama, just change the `end_point` entry to `wss://kusama-rpc.polkadot.io`
+- To send funds on Kusama, just change the `end_point` entry to `wss://kusama-rpc.polkadot.io` and change everything accordingly.